Sowndharya0407/Django-Application/README.md

 project Name: Blog

-This is a simple Django application that contains register login create
+This is a simple Django application that contains register, login, create,
-List/Read
+List/Read,
-update
+update and
 delete
 functionalities